silicos-it/silicos-it.github.io/who_are_we.md

 ### University of Antwerp

 In 2013, Hans became appointed as professor in <a href="https://uamcantwerpen.github.io/2040FBDBIC/" target="_blank">cheminformatics and computational drug design</a> at the University of Antwerp (UA).
 This marked the start of a close relation between **Silicos-it** and the UA.
-New [software tools](/software) were developed and **Silicos-it** now has additional solutions to offer that was not possible before.
+New [software tools](/software) were developed and **Silicos-it** now has additional solutions to offer that were not possible before.
 For example, we can discuss government-funded collaborations, or we can engage on projects that involve massive simulations on exascale supercomputers.

 ### Many possibilities